Biskweet/UniBOT/README.md

 # UniBOT

-### This code is deprecated ofr the most part and has many code smells.
+#### This code is deprecated for the most part and has many code smells.
 It was my first actual project using JS, I don't recommend using it.

 DSU's bot repository.